Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 A browser error message is displayed when blocking websites

 Deskman does not tamper with HTTP/HTTPS, thus making impossible to insert messages into the browser.
 Thus, the browser reports a "unable to connect" error.

 A website is not fully displayed even though it's been allowed

 Websites tend to contact multiple domains while loading.
 Check the activity log for blocked domains.
 Remember you can use keywords and wildcards when adding domains, like

 *.google.*.
 Use Analyze to help you add domains.

 Deskman automatically monitors its own components to detect tampering.
 If your installation fails the integrity check, some of Deskman's critical files may have been modified or corrupted.
-Deskman should be reinstalled and the security level increased.
-If there are no integrity warnings in your dashboard or activity log, everything should be fine.
+Deskman should be downloaded again from our website, reinstalled and the security level increased.
+If there are no integrity warnings on your dashboard or activity log, everything should be fine.